MDMA-assisted psychotherapy

-MDMA-assisted psychotherapy (MDMA-AT) is the use of prescribed doses of MDMA as an adjunct to psychotherapy sessions.
+MDMA-assisted psychotherapy (MDMA-AT), also known as entactogen-assisted psychotherapy, is the use of prescribed doses of MDMA or sometimes other entactogens as an adjunct to psychotherapy sessions.
 MDMA-assisted psychotherapy is an effective treatment for post-traumatic stress disorder (PTSD), including complex PTSD (C-PTSD).
 Furthermore, it is currently under investigation as a treatment for various other mental health disorders, including major depressive disorder, social anxiety in people with autism, alcohol use disorder, and mood disturbances in individuals facing life-threatening illnesses.
+Other entactogens that have been used besides MDMA include MDA, MMDA, and methylone.

 Therapeutic effects

 Post-traumatic stress disorder (PTSD) is most commonly treated by cognitive behavioral therapy (particularly prolonged exposure and cognitive processing therapy), eye movement desensitization and reprocessing (EMDR), and psychodynamic psychotherapy.
 However, over half of these patients continue to have PTSD after completing therapy, with results from war-related PTSD being especially poor.

 PTSD is best treated when a patient is in the 'optimal arousal zone', in which emotions are engaged, yet not overwhelming.
 In this zone, four symptom clusters of PTSD are sedated: